Irritable Bowel Syndrome

 Chinese herbal therapies for IBS

-Herbs are also tailored to each person’s imbalance.
+Herbs are tailored to each person’s imbalance.
 Chinese herbal medicine have been shown not only to reduce symptoms of IBS but also have a long lasting improvement of pain and digestion after the therapy has stopped.

 Chinese herbs are prescribed in formulas consisting of many herbs that each have a specific action addressing the root cause of the IBS.